How to Present the Room

 To help attract a good lodger, it's an idea to provide at least a basic TV and DVD player - this doesn't need to be particularly expensive - you can get a new HD TV with freeview and integrated DVD for around £100 from retailers like eBay or Amazon, or failing that, look out for secondhand ones for less.

 Bear in mind though that whether the lodger brings their own TV or watches one already provided, in the UK, they are liable for their own TV licence (unless they can prove they're a member of your family or are employed by you).
-This includes streaming live TV programmes (by any broadcaster, not just the BBC) from the internet - see TV Licensing - Tenants and Lodgers.
+This includes streaming live or catch up TV programmes (by any broadcaster, not just the BBC) from the internet - see TV Licensing - Tenants and Lodgers.
+However, services such as Netflix, iTunes, Now Tv and Amazon don't need a licence.

 Use the room to maximise privacy...